-Krista Cox is the chair of the Leadership Council of the Feminist Humanist Alliance.
+Krista Cox is the former chair of the Leadership Council of the Feminist Humanist Alliance.
 Her feminism is intersectional and actively opposed to all forms of oppression.
 Her advocacy extends into her poetry, and she leads annual writing retreats for survivors of sexual assault.
 In 2016 she founded Lit Literary Collective, a nonprofit that supports writers in her local community, and she’s a founding member and managing editor of Doubleback Review, an online literary journal.
 Learn more or contact Krista at www.kristacox.me.

 Posts by Krista Cox